-major in general studies, BA degree

-Media and Communication

-Department of Media and Communication Bill Strom, Ph.D., Chair

-To study communication is to investigate how people understand, influence, and relate to each other through the creation and co-creation of messages in diverse contexts and situations.
+• major in general studies, BA degree Media and Communication Department of Media and Communication Bill Strom, Ph.D., Chair To study communication is to investigate how people understand, influence, and relate to each other through the creation and co-creation of messages in diverse contexts and situations.
 Students in this program examine and gain experience in the power, creativity, and responsibilities of media communication, leadership communication, and professional writing.
 The Department offers opportunity for on- and off-campus practica and co-op work opportunities to help students bridge the gap between university and career-related professional experience.
 The program is rooted in critical thinking and Christian ethics with the goal to develop leaders of integrity, wisdom, and honesty.
 The Department of Media and Communication features a liberal arts curriculum that emphasizes and assists students to think, create, write, lead, and speak well and offers the opportunity for skill development in numerous communication contexts.
 The Department offers:

-- A major in media and communication with a choice of four streams: general, media communication, leadership communication, and professional writing, leading to a BA degree. - A major in corporate communication (in conjunction with the School of Business); - Note: This program is offered under the written consent of the Minister of Advanced Education effective May 27, 2010, having undergone a quality assessment process and been found to meet the criteria established by the minister.
+- A major in media and communication with a choice of four streams: general, media communication, leadership communication, and professional writing, leading to a BA degree. - A major in corporate communication (in conjunction with the School of Business); Note: This program is offered under the written consent of the Minister of Advanced Education effective May 27, 2010, having undergone a quality assessment process and been found to meet the criteria established by the minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions). - A concentration in media and communication. - A concentration in media and communication: film studies. - A minor in media and communication. - A minor in media and communication: film studies. - A minor in media and communication: professional writing.
 Program Checklists and Requirements:

-major in media and communication, BA degree

-- general stream

-- media communication stream

-- leadership communication stream

-- professional writing stream

-- major in corporate communication, BA degree (30 sem. hrs. of communication courses and 30 sem. hrs. of business courses)

-- concentration and minor in media and communication: film studies (30/24 sem. hrs.)

-- concentration and minor in media and communication: professional writing (30/24 sem. hrs.)

-- minor in media and communication: general (24 sem. hrs)

-Music

-Department of Music

-Allan Thorpe, Ph.D., Chair

-The Department of Music offers:
+- major in media and communication, general stream (BA degree) - major in media and communication, media communication stream (BA degree) - major in media and communication, leadership communication stream (BA degree) - major in media and communication, professional writing stream (BA degree) - major in corporate communication, BA degree - concentration and minor in media and communication: film studies - concentration and minor in media and communication: professional writing - minor in media and communication Music Department of Music Jon Thompson, DMA Chair The Department of Music offers: